ryantd42/NY-Legislative-Git/2023/S3100A-2023/bill.md

  ITATION OF CLIENTS OF THE EMPLOYER THAT THE COVERED  INDIVIDUAL  LEARNED ABOUT DURING EMPLOYMENT, PROVIDED THAT SUCH AGREEMENT DOES NOT OTHERWISE RESTRICT COMPETITION IN VIOLATION OF THIS SECTION.
+  6. NOTWITHSTANDING  SECTION  TWO  HUNDRED  TWO-K OF THIS CHAPTER, THE PROVISIONS OF THIS SECTION SHALL APPLY TO BROADCAST EMPLOYEES AS DEFINED IN SECTION TWO HUNDRED TWO-K OF THIS CHAPTER; PROVIDED, HOWEVER, IN  THE EVENT  THAT  ANY  CLAUSE,  SECTION,  SENTENCE,  PARAGRAPH,  SUBDIVISION, SECTION, OR PART OF THIS SECTION SHALL  BE  ADJUDGED  BY  ANY  COURT  OF COMPETENT  JURISDICTION  TO  BE  INVALID, THEN SECTION TWO HUNDRED TWO-K SHALL REMAIN IN EFFECT UNLESS SIMILARLY ADJUDGED TO BE INVALID.
   § 2.
 Severability clause.
 If any clause, sentence, paragraph, subdivi- sion, section or part of this act shall be  adjudged  by  any  court  of competent  jurisdiction  to  be invalid, such judgment shall not affect, impair, or invalidate the remainder thereof, but shall  be  confined  in its  operation  to the clause, sentence, paragraph, subdivision, section or part thereof directly involved in the controversy in which such judg- ment shall have been rendered.
 It is hereby declared to be the intent of the legislature that this act would  have  been  enacted  even  if  such invalid provisions had not been included herein.
   §  3.
 This  act shall take effect on the thirtieth day after it shall have become a law and shall be applicable to contracts entered  into  or modified on or after such effective date.